KevinSheedy/lean-git-flow/README.md

     git checkout -b release/1.0.1 <tagname>

 ## Default Branch
 Many Git Servers (GitHub, GitLab, GitStash) allow you to specify a default branch.
 This branch gets displayed when you browse to the repo via the web interface and gets checked out when you clone the repo.
 By default, it's usually master.
-With SimplerGitFlow, it's up to you to set the default branch to whatever release branch you see fit.
+With LeanGitFlow, it's up to you to set the default branch to whatever release branch you see fit.

 ## Not sure what to name your branch?
 If you're not certain what version your next release will be, that's not a problem.
 Give it a provisional version number and you can change it later.
 For example, if your last release was **2.2.1** then you could provisionally create a **release/2.3.0** branch.
 Later, you may decide that the next release will actually be **3.0.0**.
 In that case, simply create a **release/3.0.0** branch and delete **release/2.3.0**.